Artificial Intelligence Guidelines

 4. Development and procurement of AI tools

-Higher Education institutions, including Federation University, will play an important role in the advancement of AI technology, fostering innovation, and facilitating the exchange of knowledge and technology.
+Higher Education HE institutions, including Federation University, play an important role in the advancement of AI technology, fostering innovation, and facilitating the exchange of knowledge and technology.
 The University supports both the development and procurement of AI tools to provide educational and/or commercial opportunities.

 Learning and teaching